mapmeld/chennai/README.md

-## Chennai Data Experiment
+## Chennai Data Atlas

-- Displaying and receiving multiple map layers
+- Upload and display multiple map layers
 - Sign-in with Google
+- Users can comment on sources

 ## Install